10 Fascinating Easter Traditions From Around the World

 Czech Republic: Whipping tradition

 The Czech whipping tradition known as pomlázka takes places on Easter Monday.
-Men will visit women—usually family members or friends—and tap them with “whips” made from braided willow branches wrapped with colourful ribbons.
+Men will visit women—usually family members or friends—and lightly tap them with “whips” made from braided willow branches wrapped with colourful ribbons.
 Although not intended to be painful, the Easter tradition is said to bring the women vitality and fertility, which is symbolically transferred through the branches of the willow tree; the first tree to bloom in the spring.
-In exchange, men get painted eggs or chocolate and for those of age, an alcoholic shot for the road.
+In exchange, men get painted eggs or chocolate, and, for those of age, an alcoholic shot for the road.

 Bermuda: Kite flying